“Breathing first, winning next…”

-Only, the Arizona Diamondbacks didn’t play along – and earlier today, the D’Backs dealt away their ace to the Los Angeles Angels of Anaheim, in exchange for starting pitcher Joe Saunders, two minor league prospects and a player to be named.
+Only, the Arizona Diamondbacks didn’t play along.
+Earlier today, the D’Backs dealt away their ace to the Los Angeles Angels of Anaheim, in exchange for starting pitcher Joe Saunders, two minor league prospects and a player to be named.

 That’s strike two.

-Lost in the depths of baseball breaking news on two blockbuster deals for two No. 1 starters is the fact that both of these players were traded to American League clubs – and NEITHER of them were the New York Yankees.
+But there’s something lost in the depths of baseball breaking news on two blockbuster deals for two No. 1 starters.
+Specifically, both of these players were traded to American League clubs – and NEITHER of them was the New York Yankees.

 Instead, two AL West teams – both who could wind up facing the Yankees in the playoffs.

 What in the name of the Yankee Clipper is going on here?

-There are a few ways to look at it – and the main fact is this: The Yankees need to change the way they do business.
+There are a few ways to look at it.
+But in general, the Yankees need to change the way they do business.

 Money can’t always buy happiness.

 Sure, it worked last season – and it’s worked a lot of seasons, but today’s game is changing rapidly.

-Gone are the days that teams will just give away any player – and here are the times where top prospects are grown internally and kept for years, or instead dealt for a bevy of young talent.
+Gone are the days that teams will just give away any player.
+Here are the times where top prospects are grown internally and kept for years, or dealt for a bevy of young talent.

-The fact is: New York’s farm system is getting to be on the weaker side – and with bargaining chips like Jesus Montero being included in the rumors of potential impact deals, it would only fall farther into the tank.
+New York’s farm system is getting to be on the weaker side.
+With bargaining chips like Jesus Montero included in rumors, it would only fall farther into the tank.

 There lies your real problem.

 You see, the Texas Rangers had the top ranked farm system according to ESPN’s Keith Law in 2009 – and that’s the main reason they were able to seal the deal for Lee.

-Meanwhile, while the Angels were ranked significantly lower on the list, they had a number of low-to-mid 20-somethings on the roster (that were of high value, too) – including the likes of Joe Saunders, who will now be sporting Sedona red in “Cactus-land.”
+Meanwhile, while the Angels rank significantly lower on the list, they have a number of low-to-mid 20-somethings on the roster (that are of high value, too).
+That includes the likes of Joe Saunders, who will now be sporting Sedona red, as opposed to Yankee pinstripes.